-- The Center for Writing and Learning offers free help with any writing task at any stage of the writing process and is open to all OSU students, as well as to staff, faculty, and members of the Corvallis community.
+- The Writing Center offers free help with any writing task at any stage of the writing process and is open to all OSU students, as well as to staff, faculty, and members of the Corvallis community.
 Writing assistants can help with all aspects of the writing process from brainstorming and organization, to questions of grammar and usage.
 Postdocs should visit with their mentors to deterrmine whether assistance in writing skills might enhance their research training experience.

 - The Center for Teaching and Learning supports Oregon State University faculty, graduate teaching assistants, departments and colleges achieve professional excellence in teaching and learning by encouraging and facilitating the scholarship of teaching and learning.
 Although most postdoc training focuses on research activity, some postdocs may participate in instruction.
 Ask your mentor whether your training plan is expected to include any instruction.

 Online Mentoring Resources

 Many online resources are now available relating to mentoring.
 Below are a few examples:

 - National Academy of Sciences Report, "Enhancing the Postdoctoral Experience for Scientists and Engineers: A Guide for Postdoctoral Scholars, Advisers, Institutions, Funding Organizations, and Disciplinary Societies," 2000. (available to read free online )

 - "Learning to Mentor," by Virginia Gewin, on naturejobs.com

 - The Federation of American Societies for Experimental Biology (FASEB) Individual Development Plan for Postdoctoral Fellows.